ad-lightning/tags-android-sdk-sample-app/README.md

 when `BoltiveMonitor` detects an ad that is supposed to be blocked.

-**Note**: Unlike web, on mobile `BoltiveMonitor` does not actually block or prevent any ads from rendering - it only reports them and signals to the app native code.
-It is your responsibility as the app developer to take appropriate action in the callback closure: i.e. to reload and refresh the banner, render a different ad unit, remove the banner alltogether etc. The most common action to take would be to reload the banner.
+**Note**: Unlike web, on mobile `BoltiveMonitor` does not actually block or prevent any ads from rendering - it only reports them and signals to the app native code. **It is your responsibility as the app developer to take appropriate action in the callback closure**: i.e. to reload and refresh the banner, render a different ad unit, remove the banner alltogether etc. The most common action to take would be to reload the banner.